 - Another advantage of this method is that ALL sent/received messages with that particular word in the 'Subject' line would appear - as long as he had imported message tracking files to cover the whole reporting period - even if users deleted those messages from their mailboxes.

-We were looking for a message whose subject line contained the word “confidential” and that was sent to more than 1 recipient.
+We were looking for a message whose subject line contained the word “confidential”.
 This requirement can be easily translated into a filter:

 We also needed to filter sent messages only, and view the name of each recipient of these messages: